bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 23 of week 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>23.
 Introducing JSX</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-At this point in the course, you've been introduced to the concept of JSX, and how it's used to interact with components.<br>
+<p>At this point in the course, you've been introduced to the concept of
+JSX, and how it's used to interact with components.</p>

-In this section (23), you will explore JSX in more detail in the context of components and styling.
-You'll also learn how to mix JavaScript, HTML, and CSS within a component.<br>
+<p>In this section (23), you will explore JSX in more detail in the context of
+components and styling.
+You'll also learn how to mix JavaScript, HTML, and CSS within a component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s23-a. jsx - write html in javascript (90) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->